16 Incredible Things to Do in Melbourne: The 2026 Edition

 We may earn a commission from purchases you make after clicking links on this site.

-As a Melburnian local, I might be a little biased, but trust me, this place has everything.
+As a local, I might be a little biased, but I think this city is the absolute best.
 I’ve lived here long enough to know the hidden gems, the must-dos, and all the quirky spots that make Melbourne so special.
-Whether you’re here for a weekend or planning to stick around for a while, I’m here to give you the inside scoop on what to do, where to eat, and how to experience the city like a true Melburnian (and no, it doesn’t require you to know what “flat white” means, but it helps).
+Whether you’re here for a weekend or planning to stick around for a while, I’m here to give you the inside scoop on what to do, where to eat, and how to experience the city like a true Melburnian.

 From the iconic sights like the MCG and Flinders Street Station to the lesser-known treasures, like the hidden bars in Fitzroy, Melbourne’s got it all.
 And because I live here, I’m not about the tourist traps.
 I’m all about giving you the recommendations that will make you feel like a local by the time you leave.